zammad/zammad-admin-documentation/system/integrations/checkmk/api-reference.rst

    These are the only values used in the sample scripts.
-   **Use them as-is**; technically, they can be customized, but it’s hard to imagine a good reason for it.
+   **Use them as-is**; technically, they can be customized, but it's hard to imagine a good reason for it.

 Ticket attributes
    are optional, and can be used to **adjust settings** on newly created tickets